-This course equips postgraduate students of linguistics to assess the pedagogical needs of the bilingual Creole-and-English classroom, to apply linguistic background and the development knowledge to of linguistically informed classroom pedagogies which address these needs.
+This course equips postgraduate students of linguistics to assess the pedagogical needs of the bilingual Creole-and-English classroom, and to apply linguistic background knowledge to the development of linguistically informed classroom pedagogies which address these needs.
 Specifically, it draws on insights from theories of first and second language acquisition, sociolinguistics, and formal approaches to language structure.
-The course exposes students to the development of training modules for primary school teachers, micro-teaching of these modules, and their evaluation in relation to the ultimate goal of enhancing primary school teachers' ability to teach English language competencies to a predominantly IC speaking population of children.
+The course exposes students to the development of training modules for primary school teachers, micro-teaching of these modules, and their evaluation in relation to the ultimate goal of enhancing primary school teachers' ability to teach English language competencies to a predominantly JC speaking population of children.